hoxo-m/adjustMLE/README.md

 You can see that the blue points (MLE) are significantly outside the perimeter of the black line (true).

+The purpose of this package is to alleviate the bias by adjusting the MLE.
+To achieve this, we implemented two methods:

+- “ProbeFrontier,” as proposed by Sur and Candès (2018), and
+- “SLOE,” as proposed by Yadlowsky et al. (2021).

 The `adjustMLE` function in our package is designed to mitigate this bias.